Getting Started

 Why Use the Globe CLI?

-• Manage deployments without leaving your terminal.
+• Terminal-first workflow: Manage deployments without leaving your terminal

-• Securely manage project-specific tokens.
+• Secure authentication: Securely manage project-specific tokens

 CLI Commands